chpxu/vscode-firefox-quantum-themes/README.md

 I would also like to emphasize that this is NOT an exact replica, as the DevTools and Scratchpad are so inconsistently coloured, and they are sometimes hard to differentiate in terms of colour.
 I would like to say that I have attempted to stick to the original styling but swapped around a few colours for readability.

-Currently, only the Dark Theme is available.
+Currently, both Dark Theme and Light Themes are available.
+Dark is mostly finished, most likely tweaks here and there.
+Light theme will be next focus - though it is quite well developed right now

 ## Screenshots